emscape2/CE-Character_Creator/README.md

 Suggestions:
 - option to instead of extra perk recruit lizardman
 - Introvert perk.
-Gives 30 more sanity but lowers party limit by 2, gives only animals for starting recruits.
+Gives 35 more sanity but lowers party limit by 2, gives only animals for starting recruits.
+- Archeologist.
+Gives more items when scouring trough elephant graveyard.
+- Slaver.
+Buy and sell slaves for a better price